nagasai9966/BasicBankingSystem/README.md

 # TheFortunateBank
-a simple bank project done under the internship of sparks foundation
+a simple bank project done under the internship of sparks